 When starting a new business, there’s a lot of work to complete.
 As the founder, you may think about all the people you need to bring on-board to help.

 You may want someone to handle marketing, sales, technology and customer service.
-But one key area that startups usually don’t think of is human resources.
+But there is one key area that is often forgotten – your startup needs human resources.

 If you’re starting with a very small team, you may not need a full-time HR person.
 But it doesn’t hurt to consult with an HR professional to set your company on the right path.

 Here are 4 reasons your startup needs human resources:

 The hiring process begins way before you post a job.
 There should be a strategy and plan in place.
 You need to know who to hire and when.